hamidhirsi/mlops-case-study/README.md

 ✅ **Zero-Downtime Deployment**: Model hot-swapping avoided complex blue-green setups

 ### **What I'd Do Differently**
-⚠️ **Feature Store Earlier**: Would have used SageMaker Feature Store from Phase 1 ⚠️ **Databricks Costs**: Expensive for side project; Delta Lake on S3 would suffice ⚠️ **Monitoring First**: Should have set up Prometheus/Grafana before deployment ⚠️ **Load Testing**: Would run k6/Locust tests before claiming performance numbers
+⚠️ **Feature Store Earlier**: Would have used SageMaker Feature Store from Phase 1 for real-time serving ⚠️ **Monitoring First**: Should have set up Prometheus/Grafana before deployment for better visibility ⚠️ **Load Testing**: Would run comprehensive k6/Locust tests to establish performance baselines

 ---